brandoncc/circleci-asdf-installer/README.md

 circleci-asdf-installer
 ---

 A tool that aims to simplify installing and using asdf in circleci configurations.
+This tool is built for ubuntu, but it will probably work with other distributions.
+You will need to install any dependencies as your first step, before running the other steps shown below.

+### Supported features

+#### Legacy files

+`legacy_version_file = yes` is turned on by default.
+If you want to turn it off, you need to add a step that erases `~/.asdfrc` after the `install-asdf-plugins-and-versions` step.

+The two files that are specifically supported are `.ruby-version` and `.nvmrc`.
+If one or both of these files are present, the applicable plugins are installed using `plugin-add`.

 ### Usage